LOADING

 Our economy now rewards artists far more than any other economy in history ever has.

-You don’t have to pretend that you’re mediocre any more, you are free to be yourself.
+You don’t have to pretend that you’re mediocre anymore, you are free to be yourself.

 Working-class owns the means of production

-It used to be that middle class had the capital and power.
+It used to be that the middle class had the capital and power.
 Now the proletariat owns the means of production.

 Now the workers are self-organized online.

-Now the access to capital and ability to find one another is no longer a problem.
+Now access to capital and the ability to find one another is no longer a problem.

-Change starts with independent bloggers, musicians, writers and others who don’t need anyone’s support or permission to do their thing.
+Change starts with independent bloggers, musicians, writers, and others who don’t need anyone’s support or permission to do their thing.

 A blogger named Brian Clark makes a fortune launching a wonderful new theme for WordPress.

-Abbey Ryan makes almost a hundred thousand of dollars a year painting a tiny oil painting each day and selling it on eBay.
+Abbey Ryan makes almost a hundred thousand dollars a year painting a tiny oil painting each day and selling it on eBay.

-These individuals have all the technical, manufacturing and distribution support they need, so they are both capitalists and workers.
+These individuals have all the technical, manufacturing, and distribution support they need, so they are both capitalists and workers.

-To build a pretty good website is significantly cheaper, faster and easier than building a pretty good store-front was twenty years ago.
-Same goes with writing a pretty good email, one that compares with something from a giant corporation, or shipping a package across the country.
+Same goes for writing a pretty good email, one that compares with something from a giant corporation, or shipping a package across the country.

 In the last few years, though, it’s becoming clear that people who reject the worst of the current system are actually more likely to succeed.